-Canadian students will have the opportunity to examine historic and current cognitive, affective, spiritual, and behavioral theoretical orientations to counselling psychology and the application of theory to counselling service, case conceptualization, and counselling interventions.
+Canadian students will have the opportunity to examine historic and current cognitive, credit: 1 credits: 3 -4 orod:+-- 2 affective, spiritual, and behavioral theoretical orientations to counselling psychology and the application of theory to counselling service, case conceptualization, and counselling interventions.
 From this historical and current exploration, students will begin to develop a personal model of counselling, a general framework for understanding and practicing counseling.
 Additionally, students will examine the historical development of consultation, explore the stages of consultation and the major models of consultation, and apply the theoretical material to case presentations.
 Canadian students will also begin to develop a personal model of consultation.
 Fall.